Arike Ogunbowale and Caitlin Clark lead WNBA All-Stars to 117-109 win over U.S. Olympic team

+PHOENIX — Arike Ogunbowale was the dominant scorer on the floor.
+Caitlin Clark was the best passer.
+Angel Reese was her usual double-double machine.

+The U.S. may still have the best team at the Olympics, but at the All-Star Game, they didn’t have all the best players on Saturday night.

-PHOENIX — (AP) — Arike Ogunbowale set the WNBA All-Star scoring record with 34 points and Caitlin Clark made the most of her All-Star debut as the WNBA team beat the U.S. Olympic team 117-109 on Saturday night.
+Ogunbowale set the All-Star scoring record with 34 points and Clark fell just short of the assist mark in her All-Star debut as the WNBA team beat the U.S. Olympic team 117-109.

 It was the second consecutive win for the WNBA All-Star team over the Olympians.
 The All-Stars also won in 2021 led by Ogunbowale, who was MVP of both that game and this one.